NgYiShan/EGL315-Lux-gram-Team-A/README.md

 ### Refraction
 ![Alt text](imgs/light1.png)
-first diagram is when angle of incidence < criticle angle, so when it moves to a new medium, it refracts (break/tilt)
+first diagram is when angle of incidence < critical angle, so when it moves to a new medium, it refracts (break/tilt)

 ### critical angle
 ![Alt text](imgs/light2.png)
-Second is when angle of incidence = crit angle so no refraction
+Second is when angle of incidence = crital angle so no refraction

 ### total internal reflection
 ![Alt text](imgs/light3.png)
-Third is when angle of incidence > criticdle angle, so  quite literally internally reflected (NOT REFRACTED)
+Third is when angle of incidence > critical angle, thus it is internally reflected (NOT REFRACTED)

 ### Formulas
 Refractive Index -->  n = c/v